All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

-Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender — Office of the Clark County Public Defender (Las Vegas) and the Washoe County Public Defender’s Office (Reno).
-Clark County and Washoe County also have conflict defender offices.
+By statute, Clark County (Las Vegas) and Washoe County (Reno) must each have a county-funded office of the public defender, because the county population is 100,000 or more.
+In Clark County, the primary office is the Office of the Clark County Public Defender (Las Vegas).
 The Clark County Special Public Defender handles conflicts only in death penalty cases, other murder cases, and representation of parents in termination of parental rights proceedings.
 An independent, coordinated assigned counsel system in Clark County handles all other conflict matters.
-The Alternate Public Defender’s Office in Washoe County provides conflict representation in all types of trial level cases.
+In Washoe County, the primary office is the Washoe County Public Defender’s Office, and the Alternate Public Defender’s Office provides conflict representation in all types of trial level cases.

-The fourteen rural counties and one independent city (Carson City) may, if they so desire, establish a county public defender office, though only Elko County has done so.
-In most instances, the county governments established systems in which the lowest bidder is contracted to provide representation in an unlimited number of cases for a single flat fee.
+The fourteen rural counties and one independent city (Carson City) may contract with the State Public Defender or may, if they so desire, establish a county public defender office.
+Today, the State Public Defender serves only Carson City and Storey County.
+Of the remaining counties, only Elko County has established its own county public defender office.
+In the remaining counties, the county governments have established systems in which the lowest bidder is contracted to provide representation in an unlimited number of cases for a single flat fee.
 The attorneys are not reimbursed for overhead or for out-of-pocket case expenses such as mileage, experts, investigators, etc.

-Nevada Supreme Court Order ADKT-411 (additional public defense procedures)
+Nevada Supreme Court Administrative Orders, ADKT-411 (additional public defense procedures)

 Source of data: original research conducted by Sixth Amendment Center staff.